 Piazza di Spagna

-5. A little history about the Fontana
+A bit of history about the Fountain

-And that is why the fountain that existed on the site of the Trevi Fountain was renovated at the request of Pope Urban VIII in 1629, to become the wonderful work of art that we can admire today.
+And that is why the fountain that existed on the site of the Trevi Fountain was renovated at the request of Pope Urban VIII in 1629, to become the marvelous work of art that we can admire today.

-6. What do the sculptures of the Trevi Fountain depict?
+What does the Trevi Fountain represent?